cladam/cladam.github.io/_projects/ilseon.md

 Notifications use soft vibration patterns and quiet tones instead of sharp alarms, designed to support focus without causing anxiety.

+#### Idea Inbox

+Captures "non-task" mental clutter, such as fleeting ideas, random thoughts, or things to look up later.
+This separate inbox allows you to clear your mind without disrupting your current focus.
+Ideas can be converted into actionable tasks with a long-press action.

 #### Reflection Loop

 When you complete a task, `Ilseon` asks a simple question: *“How did that go?”*